MDAnalysis/MDAnalysis.github.io/about.md

 ## Feedback

-MDAnalysis welcomes feedback from its users and community to help improve.
-If you have any general feedback or comments to make about the MDAnalysis, the community, events, or other aspects, please [let us know at this form here](https://forms.gle/n8GLe2QsL2hW2QiDA)!
+MDAnalysis welcomes feedback for improvement from its users and community.
+If you have any general feedback or comments to make about MDAnalysis, the community, events, or other aspects, please [let us know in this form here](https://forms.gle/n8GLe2QsL2hW2QiDA)!

 ------